-You know that old saying, "The only constant in life is change?"
-Though it doesn't exactly provide me with comfort (when you have anxiety, a lack of control and constant transitions are daunting), I can't deny it's validity, especially when it comes to the ebb and flow of stress.
+You know that old saying, "The only constant in life is change"?
+Though it doesn't exactly comfort me (when you have anxiety, a lack of control, and constant transitions are daunting), I can't deny its validity, especially when it comes to the ebb and flow of stress.
 A few months ago, when I was moving across the country, I found myself needing to cry about once a week, which is much more frequent than I was used to.
 I couldn't figure out why my tolerance for stress was so much lower and why I could go from feeling totally fine to wanting to burst into tears.
 In a word, I was frustrated and did my best to will it away.
 It didn't work, of course.

 My life had been chaotic, and I wasn't fully acknowledging the chaos, so it was manifesting itself in bouts of crying and was actually giving physical expression to the unrest.
 Without the emotional release, I probably would've combusted instead of having this chance to learn how to better manage stress and listen to my body when my mind isn't totally willing to go there yet.